The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes

 The theory of algebraic geometry codes attracted a lot of attention in the last decades since the construction of linear codes from algebraic curves by Goppa in 1982 \cite{Goppa}.
 Let $\cF/\fq$ be a function field.
 Consider $D=P_1+\dots+P_n$ a divisor given by the sum of pairwise distinct rational places on $\cF$, and $G$ a divisor such that $P_i$ is not in the support of $G$ for $i = 1,\dots ,n$.
 The algebraic geometry code $C_{\mathcal{L}}(D, G)$ (abbreviated by AG code) is defined by

 where $\cL(G)$ denotes the Riemann-Roch space associated to the divisor $G$.
-These codes are called {\it one-point} or {\it two-point codes} provided the divisor $G$ is supported on a single rational place $P$, that is, $G=aP$, or on two different rational places $P, Q$, that is, $G=aP+bQ$, respectively.
-We remark that a point for us is the same as a rational place.
-Determining or even improving the parameters of AG codes has been a major subject of research, see for example \cite{HommaKim:Thecomplete, HK2001, KimLee, XC2002, CT2005}.
+These codes are called {\it one-point} or {\it two-point codes} provided the divisor $G$ is supported on a single rational place $P$ (that is, $G=aP$), or on two different rational places $P, Q$ (that is, $G=aP+bQ$), respectively.
+We notice that a point for us is the same as a rational place.
+Determining or even improving the parameters of one or two-point AG codes has been a major subject of research, see for example \cite{HommaKim:Thecomplete, HK2001, KimLee, XC2002}, and \cite{CT2005}.

 Natural flags of one-point codes are obtained by varying $a$ in the divisor $G=aP$.
-In \cite{GMRT,BDH} one can find an analysis of flags of one-point AG codes satisfying the isometry-dual property and explicit constructions carried on over the projective line, Hermitian, Suzuki, Ree, and the Klein function fields.
+In \cite{GMRT,BDH} one can find an analysis of flags of one-point AG codes satisfying the isometry-dual property.
+Explicit constructions are carried on over the projective line, Hermitian, Suzuki, Ree, and the Klein function fields.
 In \cite{BLV} there is a characterization of isometry-dual flags of one-point codes in terms of sparse ideals of numerical semigroups.

 In this work we investigate the isometry-dual property in flags of two-point algebraic geometry codes.
 Given a fixed $b \in \N$ and an increasing sequence $0\leq a_0\leq \dots \leq a_s$ we study the flag